pflarue/ardop/docs/Host Interface Commands.md

 ##### ABORT (or DD)

-This is a "dirty disconnect" from a current session.
+This is a "dirty disconnect" from a current ARQ session.
 It will clear the current buffer, set ardopcf state to `DISC`, and reset the internal state.
+The current frame will complete transmission.

-- Mode: ANY
+- Mode: ARQ
 - Arguments: None
 - Example: `ABORT` returns `ABORT`